All About Building Fish Ponds

 Like ponds created using rigid liners, those made with flexible liners need to be finished off imaginatively.

-Another lining that you can use for ponds is created by combining a geo-fabric material with several layers of a good quality rubberized bitumen coating.
+Another lining that you can use for building fish ponds is created by combining a geo-fabric material with several layers of a good-quality rubberized bitumen coating.
 These materials are more commonly used by engineers to stabilize embankments or line large earth canals.
 Joins are not an issue because they will be sealed by the bitumen which is painted or broomed on once the fabric has been positioned in the required excavation.

 While ponds of any shape or size may be created this way, it is important that the sides don’t slope too steeply.
 It is also vital that the bitumen you use is non-toxic otherwise you will poison the fish.

 Lining ponds with bentonite or sodium clay is another possibility, provided the material is available in your area.
-Usually sold in powder form, the “clay” is mixed with soil from the excavated pond, spread over the surface and then moistened.
+Usually sold in powder form, the “clay” is mixed with soil from the excavated pond, spread over the surface, and then moistened.
 Done correctly, it will create a natural skin that will prevent the water from draining out.
 See our story here: “12 steps to make a bentonite clay pond”

 Main Picture by: Wonderlane, Flickr